Working from home vs coworking? We look at the pros and cons of each way of working to help you decide the best location for your business.

 Evolving businesses are finding they have to look beyond traditional private office space and explore more flexible options.
-But what’s best, collaborative co-working or working from home?
+But what’s best, collaborative coworking or working from home?

-Creative co-working space
+Creative coworking space

-Co-working offices are taking off across the land, as the demand for affordable office space rises (anyone else’s rates making them sweat?) and the business world continues a trend towards collaboration.
+Coworking spaces are taking off across the land, as the demand for affordable office space rises (anyone else’s rates making them sweat?) and the business world continues a trend towards collaboration.

 These are the places where several businesses share a premises – or even desks within a single office space.
 They’re particularly popular with start-up entrepreneurs, who often like to network and discuss strategies with like-minded individuals.

 Not too surprising really.
 It’s brilliantly flexible for anyone juggling a busy home and work life, there’s zero commute (unless you count the steps from bed to desk) and there’s usually a lack of interruption, meaning huge potential for productivity.
+And shhh don’t tell anyone, but an added bonus is that you can also work from bed if you fancy, just get yourself a cushioned lap tray and you’re all set!

 For employers, it means you’re not limited to recruiting to a specific radius, giving you more scope to find the perfect person.
 Not to mention the cut in workforce costs, such as office rates, utilities and commuter fees.